 - Medical director meetings

 - Sleep tech meetings

 The ACGME guidelines specify that training in Sleep Medicine must be preceded by the completion of a residency program in neurology, child neurology, general psychiatry, internal medicine, family medicine, anesthesiology or otolaryngology.
-Please note, in order to apply for our program candidates must have successfully completed a residency in the US, Canada or Puerto Rico.
+Please note, in order to apply for our program candidates must have successfully completed a residency in the US or Canada.
 All International Medical Graduates must submit a certified copy of their current ECFMG certificate and qualifying exam results.